-Click a Question to Show the Answer
+Click a question to show the drop-down answer:

 Most of our patients opt for one of our Premium Cataract packages and don’t need prescription glasses.
 In other cases, we usually recommend waiting at least three weeks before getting new glasses made.

 + How often will I need to be seen for follow-up after surgery?

 You will have a follow-up within 24 hours of surgery.
 Additional follow-up varies from patient to patient, but most patients are seen again 2-3 weeks after their surgery date.

 + I wear contacts.
 Do I have to remove them prior to surgery?

 Yes, you will have to remove your contact lenses prior to taking measurements of your eye.
 The amount of time depends on which type of contacts you wear.
 You may put your contacts back in after the measurements have been taken, but they must come out again 3 days prior to surgery.

 + I take a blood thinner.
 Will I have to stop this medication prior to surgery?

 No, you can take all of your regular medications as you normally would.
 On the day of surgery, you will cut your diabetic medication dosage in half.

 + What medications will I need before/after surgery?